evenssalies/Productivity/README.md

 This routine obtains fast and efficient estimators of production function coefficients.
 The routine simplifies LP a bit so it should be useful in large samples (I'll post a benchmark comparison soon).

 The section below documents the different stages of the __LP__ estimator (in French so far ...).
-Then, I suggest a <ins> Nonlinear Least Squares approach </ins> to LP estimator.
+Then, I suggest a <ins> Nonlinear Least Squares approach </ins> to LP.
 Mail me with _warm cheers_ at [evens.salies@sciencespo.fr](mailto:evens.salies@sciencespo.fr) if my presentation below is useful to your work.

 ## Estimation stages in __LP__